willpercey-gb/melu-live-chat/src/readme.txt

 Melu's operators are always online and ready to engage with your website visitors from 8am to 10pm Monday to Friday (UK time).

 Melu is free to try for 30 days, then costs just £99 + VAT per month!

+When Melu is active on your website, our operators can see when you have visitors.
+Only basic information such as current page URL, IP address, browser, OS and screen resolution is available to us.
+We use this information to see whether a visitor has interacted with our live chat invite.

 == Installation ==